About Simonsbath and the Simonsbath Festival

 Simonsbath and the Forest of Exmoor

-The village of Simonsbath lies in the heart of Exmoor.
 The history of Simonsbath and St Luke's Church is directly linked to the enclosure of the ancient Exmoor Forest, and particularly with the pioneering Knight family.

-The Exmoor Forest refers to the ancient Royal Forest, at the heart of the existing National Park, an area of 20,344 acres, centring on Simonsbath.
+The Exmoor Forest refers to the ancient Royal Forest, at the heart of the existing National Park, an area of 20,344 acres, centering on Simonsbath.
 The Forest was an area of wild, uncultivated moorland, previously owned and subsequently leased by the Crown.

 The Knight Family